eddyp/occasional_rsnapshot/README.md

     */5 *   *   *  *    /home/eddy/bin/occasional_rsnapshot /home/eddy/etc/rsnapshot/local.conf

 This will run the script every 5 minutes.

-The script is smart enough to exit silently when other instance of rsnapshot for the same config file is running and when the drive is not connected.
+The script is smart enough to exit silently when appropriate:
+ * when other instance of rsnapshot for the same config file is running
+ * when the drive is not connected
+ * when the time passed since the last backup is not above the minimum interval set by the rsnapshot configuration file

+This means that the script does the right thing at all times, even if called repeatedly.

 Notes
 -----